Commercial Tobacco Prevention and Treatment Program: Commercial Tobacco Related Disparities

 The word "tobacco" on this page refers to commercial tobacco, not traditional Native American tobacco.

 Traditional tobacco: a sacred medicine for healing; offerings to the Creator; and spiritual gifts to express gratitude, show respect, and ask for prayers or advice.
-Commercial tobacco ("tobacco"): a corruption of traditional tobacco into dangerous recreational commodities like cigarettes, vapes, and chewing tobacco.
+Commercial tobacco ("tobacco"): changes the meaning of traditional tobacco into dangerous recreational commodities like cigarettes, vapes, and chewing tobacco.

 Populations of focus